Dutch website says it will trigger referendum on EU-Ukraine ties

 Though the signatures must still be vetted for authenticity and eligibility by electoral authorities, the unexpected scale of interest is seen as an unwelcome challenge to the broadly pro-EU consensus in The Hague, even if it is unlikely to have any impact on Dutch government policy.

-A founding member of the 28-member bloc, the Netherlands has in recent years cooled on European integration amid controversies about immigration from poorer new members in the East and rising poll showings by the anti-EU Freedom Party of right-wing populist Geert Wilders.
+A founding member of the 28-member bloc, the Netherlands has in recent years cooled on European integration amid controversies about immigration from poorer new members in the East and electoral successes by the anti-EU Freedom Party of right-wing populist Geert Wilders.

-"The petition will definitely bolster the broader Eurosceptic and right-wing populist subculture.
-Expect more petitions," Cas Mudde, a Dutch specialist in political populism at the University of Georgia, told Reuters.
+Nigel Farage, the leader of Britain's UKIP, which wants an EU exit, welcomed the GeenStijl announcement.

-"It is a purely consultative referendum, which will almost certainly not change the Dutch position.
-I doubt turnout will be high, which will undermine the result," he added.
+"This push for a Dutch referendum shows that many peoples across Europe, not just the British, are tired of the EU forcing laws, expenses and migrants onto them without their consent," he said in a statement.

 The website, which has a broadly anti-EU editorial line, said it chose the association agreement as a subject for a referendum simply because it was an EU-related topic eligible for a vote under Dutch electoral law.